top of page

 Love Is TOTALLY Meant for You.

-Or: How You've Been Hoodwinked Into Believing That Finding Love Was Supposed to Be Effortless.
+Or: How You've Been Hoodwinked Into Believing That Finding Love Was Supposed to Happen When You Least Expect It.

 It hurts my heart (and head!) when I hear (and I hear it often!), “I just don’t think that love is meant for me anymore” from the people I work with, talk with, and serve in my Facebook groups.